 Step 1: Choose a Business Name

-Step 2: Register the Business Name
+Step 2: Verify Name Availability

-Step 3: Research Business License Requirements
+Step 4: Research Business License Requirements

-Business license: In Tennessee, most businesses require an annual business license from the County Clerk in the county where the business is based.
+Business license: In Tennessee, most businesses require an annual business license from the County Clerk where the business is based within 20 days after starting.
 If the business is within city limits, a license may also be necessary from the Municipal Clerk.
 There are two types of business licenses in Tennessee, which include:

 Professional license: Certain professions in Tennessee require a specific license.
 Common examples include appraisers, barbers, and food establishments.
 It’s essential to check if your profession falls under this category.